Did you know that Pineapple is considered like the “mascot” for the infertility community? You’re probably wondering why.

 **This post contains affiliate links.
 Read about my disclosure on affiliate links here.

-If you like using pineapple as a symbol of infertility, then here are some great finds that I really like:
+Here are some great finds that I really like:

 and of course I’m a bit partial to my own design: